isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 Please bring the following:
 1. Identity card or passport
-2. Letter from the PRC Embassy confirming that you have been granted approval by the relevant authorities in China to travel to China under the Singapore-China Fast Lane
+2. Letter from the PRC Embassy confirming that you have been granted approval by the relevant authorities in China to travel to China under the Singapore-China RGL
 3. Softcopy booking reference showing your departure flight timing

 ##### Testing